 If you are not admitted to either emphases area you may apply again the following year at the next Secondary Admit review.
 If reapplying, you must submit the entire Foundations Portfolio a second time.
 It is highly recommended that you meet with a Foundations instructor to receive advice on how to improve the work.

-If you fail a second time, you may choose a different art emphasis area, consider a BA/BS degree in art or change to a major outside of the Department of Art and Design.
+If you fail a second time, you may choose a different art emphasis area, consider a BA/BS degree in art or change to a major outside of the Department of Visual and Media Arts.

 Portfolio Preparation Instructions

 It is important that you organize and present your foundations portfolio in a professional manner.
 The following guide will assist you in this task.
 It also contains specific instructions, essential dates and times, and the room assigned to you for displaying your work.